 Because speed is something that matters to website visitors, it also matters to search engines, which means page speed and SEO are connected.
 It also means that a slow site can hurt you while designing and building your site for speed can help you gain more visibility in the search engines.

 Mistake #2 – Confusing or Cluttered Navigation

 It’s important for website visitors to find what they need quickly and easily.
-Your website’s navigation is essential for helping them find what they need.
+Your website’s navigation is essential for helping them find what they need and it is one of the most impactful webpage elements.
 If it’s structured and designed well, visitors will be able to find what they’re looking for and easily continue to explore your site if they wish.

 If your navigation is confusing or cluttered, visitors are less likely to find what they need without clicking around.
 Not only can this be frustrating for a potential customer, but it could also result in them leaving before they’re able to find anything related to what they were trying to find.